Boundedness of anti-canonical volumes of singular log Fano threefolds: Weak BAB Conjecture for Mori fiber spaces in dimension three

-The following lemma allows us to construct non-klt centers. \begin{claim} For a general fiber $F$ of $g$, $-K_Y-sF$ is $\bQ$-effective.
-In particular, there exists an effective $\bQ$-divisor $B_F\sim_\bQ -\frac{1}{s}K_Y$ such that $F$ is a non-klt center of $(Y, B_F)$. \end{claim} \begin{proof} For a positive integer $p$ and a sufficiently divisible positive integer $m$, we have exact sequence
+The following lemma allows us to construct non-klt centers. \begin{lem} For a general fiber $F$ of $g$, $-K_Y-sF$ is $\bQ$-effective. \end{lem} \begin{proof} For a positive integer $p$ and a sufficiently divisible positive integer $m$, we have an exact sequence

 Note that $\OO_F(-mK_Y-(p-1)F)= \OO_F(-mK_F)$.
 Hence

 Inductively, we have